Please note that we have filled our current intern positions.

 Assignments: You will be given short assignments to complete, which mirror the WPS seminars and technical content covered.

 Project: The final segment of the internship will allow you to put all skills and knowledge learnt towards a project which involves research, analysis, problem solving and presenting a final solution with reasons to support.

 We do not expect you to have finance or credit risk knowledge, but you should be curious to learn about credit risk:

-Studying towards / already achieved a relevant numerical Bachelor’s/Master’s degree with statistical content (e.g. Mathematics, Economics, Physics etc)
+Student in their penultimate year, studying towards a relevant numerical Bachelor’s/Master’s degree with statistical content (e.g. Mathematics, Economics, Physics etc)

 Good analytical skills and a desire to work with data